Berserk0001/rusty-bandwith/README.md

 By default it uses the port 8080 and 512MB of ram for caching purposes.
 Both can be changed with launch parameters.

-Has Avif and WebP mode.
-I recommend using WebP with the parameter "--webp" due to its faster encoding speed.
+Has webp encoding only, Avif was tried but found out to be too slow

 Hardware encoding is not yet supported